gokulkrishh/how-it-works/src/pages/javascript/promise.all/index.md

 I hope this post was useful and we all have learned something new.
 See you in my next post.

+My post will be about how to write `custom spread operator` and how it works.

-If you are not subscribe, subscribe below :D
+If you are not subscribed, subscribe below :D